monero-rs/monero-rs/README.md

 Rust Monero Library
 ===

-Library with support for de/serialization, parsing and executing on data structures and network messages related to Monero currency.
+Library with support for de/serialization on block data structures and key/address generation and scanning related to Monero cryptocurrency.

 Supports (or should support)